AppImage/docs.appimage.org/source/reference/appdir-specification.rst

 ``myapp.<icon ext>`` (e.g., ``myapp.svg``, ``myapp.png``)
    The :ref:`application icon <icon-files>` in the best available quality, ideally a vector graphic. |supported_icon_formats|

    Can be a symlink to subdirectories such as ``usr/share/icons/hicolor/...``.
-In most cases, :ref:`.DirIcon <ref-diricon>` is a symlink to this file.
+In most cases, :ref:`.DirIcon <dir-icon>` is a symlink to this file.
 The filename must be equal to what is set as ``Icon`` value in the desktop file.

    .. note::
       The ``Icon`` value |should not| contain the file extension, the actual file's filename however |should| carry the extension.